gieseladev/LyricsFinder/README.md

 > **Alternatively, you can install directly (ensure `python3 --version` is 3.6 or greater):**

-- **Note that** `sudo` or `sudo -H` may be required to install depending on your system setup.
-If any permission errors occur, please use the sudo flags.

 ```bash
 python3 -m pip install -U https://github.com/GieselaDev/LyricsFinder/archive/master.zip